Dr Kathy Christofidou

 Profile

-Katerina (Kathy) Christofidou joined the department in 2019, and is now a Senior Lecturer in Metallurgy.
-She is currently the departmental UCAS admissions tutor and leads the "Materials Discovery and Prototyping" technology platform for the Royce Institute.
+Katerina (Kathy) Christofidou joined the department in 2019, and was appointed Chair in Digital and Sustainable Metallurgy in April 2024.
+She is currently the Director of Recruitment for the department and leads the Advanced Metals Processing research area for the Henry Royce Institute.

 Prior to this, she held roles at the University of Cambridge, as part of the Rolls-Royce University Technology Centre, and the University of Manchester, where she also worked in close collaboration with the Henry Royce Institute.